5 Tech Skills Your Sales Team Needs NOW

 In the modern selling era, there are two primary pathways salespeople take.

 The first is the “transactional” approach.
 An intense focus on the product itself characterizes this path.
-It’s a features-and-benefits approach that relies heavily on presentation skills, overcoming objections, and closing techniques.
+It’s a features-and-benefits approach that relies heavily on presentation tech skills, overcoming objections, and closing techniques.
 This way of selling was very popular in the 1950s.

 The second, more effective approach might be called the “strategic” approach.
 This path is characterized by an intense focus on the customer, their business needs, and their challenges.
 In this scenario, the sale is merely a byproduct of a more significant business relationship built upon service, dependability, and trust.